 How long is a Formula 1 race?

-Typically, a Formula 1 race will last between 80 and 100 minutes from start to finish.
+A Formula 1 race will last around two hours (typically between 80 and 100 minutes) from start to finish.
 This can be longer if there are many Safety Car periods, where the cars slow down, or red flags, which pauses the race.
-In the case of a red flag, the race is likely to last over 2 hours.
+In the case of a red flag, the race is likely to last over two hours.

 What was the longest Formula 1 race is history?